Chongqing: Complete Insider’s Guide to China’s 8D Magic City

 Pro Photographer Tip: Skip the crowded riverside shots everyone takes.
 Take the elevator to the 11th floor at sunset, then work your way down.
 The interplay of artificial lighting with natural riverside reflections creates the most dramatic compositions between floors 4-6.

-Top Chongqing Attractions 2025: Must-Visit Mountain City Destinations
+Top Chongqing Attractions 2026

 Hongya Cave: Chongqing’s Most Iconic 8D Magic City Architecture